How to Convert an Angle Grinder Into a Circular Saw Safely

 - Dial calipers or measuring tape

-- Protractor or angle finder (for blade/base alignment)
+- Protractor or angle finder for blade-to-base alignment

 - Marker for test passes on scrap wood

-- Speed/RPM information from the grinder and blade spec sheet
+- Speed or RPM information from the grinder and blade spec sheet

 🛠️ Design principles that make the build work

-Any flex between the blade and base plate will make the cut wander, bind the blade, and increase kickback risk.
-Use thicker steel and shorter spans in your frame.
+Flex between the blade and base plate can make the cut wander.
+It can also bind the blade and raise kickback risk.
+Use thicker steel and keep frame spans short.

-2) Ensure the blade is perpendicular to the base
+2) Keep the blade perpendicular to the base

 3) Use a consistent cutting depth reference

-Even for straight cuts, you need a repeatable depth limit.
-Depth control reduces binding and helps avoid cutting into the bench.
+You need a repeatable depth limit for straight cuts.
+Depth control helps reduce binding and helps you avoid cutting into the bench.

 4) Provide clearance for the blade path